 Students also have opportunities to give readings, edit and contribute to the campus literary journal, The Dickinson Review, and enter the annual Academy of American Poets student poetry contest.
 The program sponsors visiting writers who attend workshops, give readings and meet with students.
 The Belfer Reading Series brings prominent writers for campus readings.
 The Stellfox Visiting Scholars and Writers Program provides special opportunities to meet distinguished contemporary authors who spend several days in residence at the college.

-Associate Professor of English, Poet-in-Residence
+Professor of English, Writer-in-Residence

 Sr Academic Department Coordinator